A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Adaptive clinical trial design

 \subsection{Decision rule for stopping due to effectiveness}

-For the ORVAC trial, a decision rule for stopping due to sufficient evidence of treatment effectiveness was evaluated at each interim analysis.
-To do so, a rule for declaring the treatment as effective at the end of the trial was defined.
-Specifically, this was if the posterior probability that $\beta < 0$ was less than some pre-specified level of evidence $\Delta$.
-The effectiveness decision rule is then whether the expectation of concluding success is greater than some pre-defined value $\Delta_e$, if all participants currently in the trial responded.
-To elaborate, consider that at each interim there will be two types of participants; (1) participants who have been enrolled and have exited the trial (as they have either responded or their response has been censored); and (2) participants who have been enrolled but have not exited the trial (as their time-to-event or censored outcome has not yet been observed).
-For the first type of participant, we have observed both their treatment allocation and their time-to-event outcome, so these are considered as they are.
-However, for the second type of participant, their treatment allocation is known but their time-to-event outcome is not.
-Given this, the expectation of the decision rule is taken over the data from participants who have been enrolled but have not yet responded.
-Specifically, the expectation is defined as:
+For the ORVAC trial, effectiveness will be evaluated at interim analyses and also at the end of the trial once all participants have been followed-up.
+Treatment effectiveness will be declared at the end of the trial if $P(\beta < 0 | \bm{y}_{1:N},\bm{x}_{1:N}) > \Delta$.
+The rule for evaluating effectiveness at the interim analyses has the same form as this rule but is an expectation of the binary indicator (rather than the binary indicator itself) over unobserved outcomes, and thus we will refer to this as evaluating expected effectiveness.
+To elaborate, consider that at the interim analyses there will be two types of participants: (1) participants who have been enrolled and have exited the trial (as they have either responded or their response has been censored); or (2) participants who have been enrolled but have not exited the trial (as their time-to-event or censored outcome has not yet been observed).
+For the first type of participant, we have observed both their treatment allocation and their time-to-event outcome, so these are considered as they are when evaluating the decision rule.
+For the second type of participant, their treatment allocation is known and it is also known how long they have been enrolled in the trial without observing an event.
+Thus, there is uncertainty over their eventual time-to-event outcome, and this is the uncertainty the expectation of the effectiveness decision rule is evaluated over.
+Specifically, this expectation can be defined as:

-where $\mathcal{I}()$ is an indicator function which equals one if the event is true and zero otherwise, $\bm{y}$ denotes data (which might be censored) for the participants who have been enrolled and subsequently exited the trial, $\bm{x}$ denotes treatment allocations for all participants enrolled, and $\bm{Z} \in \mathcal{Z}$ is the random variable associated with $\bm{z}$ which denotes supposed future data for the participants who have been enrolled but not yet had their outcome ascertained.
+where $\mathcal{I}()$ is an indicator function which equals one if the event is true and zero otherwise, and $\bm{Z} \in \mathcal{Z}$ is the random variable associated with $\bm{z}$ which denotes supposed future realisations of the time-to-event for the second type of participant.
+Note that, for ease of notation, we have (for the moment) ignored any censoring that may be associated with $\bm{z}$.